quantum-iiit/quantum-iiit.github.io/contribute.md

     * The phrase “Quantum Tea” (not case sensitive) and the emoji 🏫 are used to declare the event as in person only
     * Quantum Meets Ghost | Events here are treated as “busy” or “unavailable” when new events are scheduled
 * Calendly
-    * Send this link https://calendly.com/toatularora/quantum-seminar to speakers to select
+    * Send a calendly link to speakers to select a suitable slot
+       * This also asks the speaker to provide a title, abstract, pre-print etc.
     * Change available slots (signed in using toAtulArora@gmail.com)
 * GitHub webpage
     * The tags ```<!-- SKIP_START -->``` and ```<!-- SKIP_END -->``` are used to determine what is excluded from the email